MrTejpalSingh/to-do-fullstack/README.md

-# to-do-fullstack
+# to-do-full-stack
-A full stack to app built with spring boot for the back end
+A full stack app to built with spring boot for the back end